navipartner/docs/content/en/docs/integrations/heyloyalty/how-to/setup_memb_sync/index.md

 | HeyLoyalty Api Key | The Api key you acquired from your HeyLoyalty partner |
 | HeyLoyalty Api Secret | The Api secret you acquired from your HeyLoyalty partner |

 3. Set up multiple choice field mapping.
-See [_Module Setup Overview_]({{< ref "../../reference/module_setup_overview/index.md#heyloyalty-multiple-choice-fields" >}}) if you need more information on what HeyLoyalty multiple choice fields are, and how to set them up.
+See [_Module Setup Overview: HeyLoyalty Multiple Choice Fields_]({{< ref "../../reference/module_setup_overview/index.md#heyloyalty-multiple-choice-fields" >}}), if you need more information on what HeyLoyalty multiple choice fields are, and how to set them up.

 4. Set up BC member attribute mapping with HeyLoyalty single choice and text fields.
-See [_Module Setup Overview_]({{< ref "../../reference/module_setup_overview/index.md#member-attributes" >}}) if you need more information on how to set up member attributes.
+See [_Module Setup Overview: Member Attributes_]({{< ref "../../reference/module_setup_overview/index.md#member-attributes" >}}), if you need more information on how to set up member attributes in BC.

-5. Set up BC collect store mapping with HeyLoyalty Butikker (list of stores existing in HeyLoyalty).
+5. Set up BC collect store mapping with HeyLoyalty stores (list of stores existing in HeyLoyalty).
+See [_Module Setup Overview: Stores_]({{< ref "../../reference/module_setup_overview/index.md#stores" >}}), if you need more information on how to set up collect stores in BC.

 6. Set up BC country/region mapping with HeyLoyalty countries.